arnor-sigurdsson/EIR/docs/index.rst

 EIR
 ===

+``EIR`` is a framework for
+supervised modelling,
+sequence generation and
+array generation
-``EIR`` is a framework for supervised modelling and sequence generation on genotype, tabular, sequence, image, array, and binary data.
+on genotype, tabular, sequence, image, array, and binary input data.
 It is designed to provide
 a high-level, yet modular API
 that reduces the amount of boilerplate code